Nikola Roganovic

-Nikola Roganovic (Никола Рогановић; born 12 December 1985) is a Serbian footballer who plays for South Melbourne FC in the NPL Victoria.
+Nikola Roganovic (Никола Рогановић; born 12 December 1985) is a Serbian former footballer who last played for South Melbourne FC in the NPL Victoria.

 Club career

 Victorian Premier League

 Nikola Roganović began his senior career in 2006 with Springvale White Eagles FC, a Serbian-backed club.
 He won the 2009 VPL Grand Final with Altona Magic before switching to Green Gully and playing in their back-to-back Championships in 2010 and 2011.

 Melbourne Heart

 On 18 September 2011, he signed with A-League club Melbourne Heart.
 He Made his debut in the 2011–12 A-League season in Round 1 against Newcastle Jets.
 On 6 April 2012 it was announced that he would be leaving the club.

 South Melbourne FC

 After a two-year break from football, Roganovic returned to sign with South Melbourne FC in February 2015.

 Short retirement and return to football

 At the conclusion of the 2017 NPL Season, Nikola announced his retirement due to family and business commitments.
 However, during the 2018 season, Roganovic became an injury replacement keeper for Richmond in the State League 1.
 Following a series of strong performances, he re-signed during the mid-season transfer window with his former club South Melbourne for the remainder of the 2018 season.
 During the 2019 NPL Victoria season, Roganovic played his 100th game for South Melbourne against local rivals Melbourne Knights.